emillg/kubetofu/README.md

 make deploy IMG=example.com/kubetofu:v0.0.1
 ```

-This installs the CRDs, RBAC, and the manager Deployment into `kubetofu` (it only uses kubectl + kustomize, so the container tool is irrelevant).
+This installs the CRDs, RBAC, and the manager Deployment into `kubetofu`.
 Verify:

 ```bash
 kubectl get pods -n kubetofu